tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 For many domains this feels like the most intuitive relational design.

 ## Variant C — Bidirectional Shared Primary Key (@MapsId)

+> Variant C uses a shared primary key relationship, where the child entity’s primary key is also a foreign key to the parent.
+This is implemented using the `@MapsId` annotation, meaning the child’s identity is derived directly from the parent’s identifier.
+This pattern represents strong composition: the child cannot exist independently and always shares the same identifier as the parent.
+It is commonly used for tightly coupled domain objects such as configuration or detail records.

 Variant C introduces shared identity.